 But you just don’t feel like doing it.

-Understand.
+And that’s your first mistake.
 Your feelings are not under your control.

 YOGA ON TAP

 I recently went to Whistler for a few weeks with a friend of mine.
 A passionate and highly-skilled downhill mountain biker.
 Every morning and sometimes in the evening too, he rode hard for 2 or 3 hours.
 (No gondolas for this one.)
 Now, my friend is no stranger to yoga.
 It has saved his lower back many times in the past and he readily acknowledges the “night and day difference” it makes to his riding.
 I offered to take him through the yoga stretches he needed every evening…but he just didn’t feel like doing it.

 “Effort is good fortune.”Dr Shoma Morita

 No-one feels like bashing out hill sprints or 50 burpees in a row.
 You do it because you know how great you’ll feel afterwards.
 How much faster, stronger and more competitive you’ll be.

 Your emotional state depends on innumerable factors outside of your control: what you’ve eaten, how much sleep you’ve had, how loved and appreciated you feel, if it’s sunny outside or cold and grey, if you’ve just received good or bad news.

 If we allowed ourselves always to be dictated to by our feelings, we’d never get anything difficult or important done.

 Accept your feelings, know your purpose and do what needs to be done.